Choose an option below or scroll down to read the entire document.

-The College encourages victims to notify appropriate campus resources, including the Director of Residence Life and Campus Security.
-Victims of sexual assault who report alleged offenses to College officials will be advised of proper procedures for reporting sexual misconduct to legal authorities by a Campus Security or student affairs representative.
+The College encourages victims to notify appropriate campus resources, including the Director of Residence Life and Campus Safety.
+Victims of sexual assault who report alleged offenses to College officials will be advised of proper procedures for reporting sexual misconduct to legal authorities by a campus safety or student affairs representative.
 It is also important for victims to preserve all physical evidence, including clothing and written communications.
 If requested by the alleged victim, the College representative will assist in contacting legal authorities as well as appropriate College agents who may arrange changes in a student’s residence hall assignment and class schedule to avoid contact with the alleged perpetrator.
 Counseling is available for students through Counseling and Disability Services.
 In addition, referrals may be made through Victim Services or similar agencies within the local area.

 Mount Aloysius College prohibits sexual harassment against any member of the college community.
 Actions which result in charges of student sexual harassment based upon this policy are subject to the College’s disciplinary process and also may subject a student to civil and/or criminal liability under federal and state laws and policies, including Title IX of the federal civil rights laws.
 Complaints lodged against College employees will be handled through the Human Resources Office.